Weak gravitational lensing by Kerr-MOG Black Hole and Gauss-Bonnet theorem: Deflection angle of light by a Kerr-MOG Black hole

 \section{Deflection angle of light by a Kerr-MOG Black hole}

-In this section, by using the GBT, we shall study the deflection angle for the Kerr-MOG black hole.
+In this section, by using the OIA method, we shall study the deflection angle for the Kerr-MOG black hole.
 To this end, we consider non-asymptotic receiver and source.
-For this purpose, we first impose the null condition ($ds^2 = 0$) and derive the optical metric \cite{Ono:2017pie} in the following form:
+Furthermore, we use a two-dimensional orientable surface with boundaries shown in Fig. 1.
+It is worth noting that MOG has only one metric and both photons and gravitons travel on null geodesics of this metric, as such in general relativity.
+Because of this, MOG is not a bimetric or bigravity theory \cite{PLB2018}.
+Now, we present the orbit equation on the equatorial plane for the spacetime given in Eq. (\ref{metric1}).
+For this purpose, we first impose the null condition ($ds^2 = 0$) and obtain the orbit equation on the equatorial plane ($\theta=Pi/2$).
+The timelike and rotational Killing vectors of the Kerr-MOG spacetime (\ref{metric1}) engender geodesic constants of motion identified respectively with energy and the angular momentum: $L=\xi^\mu_{(\phi)} p_\mu$ and $E=-\xi^\mu_{(t)} p_\mu$, which are given by